 77. Decision IS/1 of the Meeting of the Parties includes text related to notification in paragraph 4 (a) and (c).

 78. The Party of origin should take both the Good Practice Recommendations and decision IS/1 into account when determining which Parties it notifies about a lifetime extension.
 Such notification may result in the conclusion that a transboundary procedure is not necessary.
 In line with decision IS/1, Parties should make the most careful consideration on the basis of the precautionary principle and available scientific evidence when determining for the purpose of notification which adverse impacts are likely, significant and transboundary.
-[Furthermore, the Party of origin is also encouraged to take into consideration whether the nuclear power plant in question operating today was planned and constructed before the Convention´s entry into force.
-It should also be noted that the risk perception may vary from Party to Party and may also change over time.]
+Furthermore, the Party of origin is encouraged to take into consideration whether the nuclear power plant in question was planned and constructed before the Convention´s entry into force and that the risk perception may change over time and vary from Party to Party.

 79. Article 3 (7) of the Convention allows any Party that considers itself to be affected by a significant adverse transboundary impact of a proposed activity to hold discussions with the Party of origin.
 In a situation where neither specific information on the likely significant adverse transboundary impacts nor any other general characteristics of the proposed activity are considered sufficient by the Party of origin to arrive at a definite conclusion on whether significant adverse transboundary impacts are likely, the Party of origin is encouraged to notify widely in order to reach a mutual understanding.
 A wide notification may thus help to avoid long and burdensome procedures.